MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ## Navigate to an audio or audio-video call

 You can invoke audio only or audio-video calls to a single user or a group of users, by specifying the call type and the participants.
 Before placing the call, Teams client prompts a confirmation to make the call.
-In the case of a group call, you can call a set of VoIP users and a set of PSTN users in the same deep link invocation.
+For a group call, you can call a set of VoIP users and a set of PSTN users in the same deep link invocation.

 In a video call, the client will ask for confirmation and turn on the caller's video for the call.
 The receiver of the call has a choice to respond through audio only or audio and video, through the Teams call notification window.